marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 exhibiting a gradiant of similarity.}\label{figure:3xx:flcwesleaf}
 \end{figure}

-To assess whether the *BnFLC* genes exhibited tissue specific expression, the expression of the genes was analysed in the leaf tissue.
+To assess whether the *BnFLC* genes exhibited tissue-specific expression, the expression of the genes was analysed in the leaf tissue.
 In the Tapidor leaf samples eight copies of *BnFLC* are detected as expressed; all four copies from the A genome, *BnFLC.C2*, *BnFLC.C3a*, *BnFLC.C3c*, and *BnFLC.C9b* (Figure \ref{figure:3xx:flctapleaf}).
 The *BnFLC.C3a* copy is expressed in the leaf and not the apex, whereas two *BnFLC* genes (*BnFLC.C9a* and *BnFLC.C3b*) are expressed in the apex and not in the leaf.
 However, the expression of these genes in their respective tissues is close to the 2.0 FPKM threshold used to determine if genes are expressed or not, suggesting that the presence or absence of these genes in the set of expressed genes is more heavily influenced by noise relative to the other copies.